Water filters

 (We look at this in more detailed in our main article on water.)

-Sometimes that's helpful: if you want to bust the dirt from your jeans, simply
+Sometimes that's helpful: if you want to bust the dust from your jeans, simply

 through the environment in what's known as the water cycle.
 One